DavidAnson/ConvertTo-Jpeg/README.md

 `ConvertTo-Jpeg.ps1` uses the new decoder automatically if it's available.
 To enable the decoder, install the Microsoft [HEIF and HEVC Media Extensions](https://www.microsoft.com/store/productId/9NTLD6MSD8BM) bundle (or else both of [HEVC Video Extensions](https://www.microsoft.com/store/productId/9NMZLZ57R3T7) and [HEIF Image Extensions](https://www.microsoft.com/store/productId/9PMMSR1CGPWG)).
 Once done, the built-in Photos app (and other programs that use the Windows.Graphics.Imaging API) will be able to open HEIC/HEIF images.

+## WEBP

+If the default support for [WebP](https://en.wikipedia.org/wiki/WebP) images is missing or incomplete, consider installing the Microsoft [Webp Image Extensions](https://www.microsoft.com/en-us/p/webp-image-extensions/9pg2dk419drg).
+As above, the built-in Photos app is a great way to verify support for WEBP images.